tldraw/tldraw/apps/examples/src/examples/toasts-and-dialogs/README.md

 component: ./ToastsDialogsExample.tsx
 category: ui
 priority: 3
-keywords: [ui, components, dialogs, toasts, ]
+keywords: [ui, components, dialogs, toasts]
 ---

 To control toasts and dialogs your app, you can use the `useToasts` and `useDialogs` hooks.